pownjs/recon/README.md

 $ pown script path/to/example.pown
 ```

-For more information, see the examples.
+For more information, see the `./examples` for more ideas how to use scripts.

 ## Selectors